Closing date | 17:30, Thursday 23 March 2023 |

 Strand 2: Production:

-- Strand 2 supports the producing and commissioning of ambitious projects in the visual arts, focusing on presentation and engagement with the public.
+- The purpose of Strand 2: Production is to support the producing and commissioning of ambitious projects in the visual arts, focusing on presentation and engagement with the public.

 - These projects can take place in a public space, a gallery setting, unconventional sites and venues or on digital platforms.